2010 Volvo V70

 The rear seats are not the roomiest, given the apparent size of the vehicle.
 We wouldn't recommend six-footers sit back there for a cross-country trip.
 However, there is enough room that someone 5-foot, 9 inches won't get claustrophobic or cramped riding across town, and we think it would be fine for families until the kids are well into their teens.
 The rear DVD system puts a screen in the back of both front headrests, which we prefer to those that drop from the headliner.

 The cargo area is one of the V70's strengths.
 The rear seat folds easily, 40/20/40, allowing lots of flexibility with passengers and long cargo.
 Folding just the center section, for example, can work like a pass-through for skis or hockey sticks.
-With a maximum cargo capacity of 72.1 cubic feet, the V70 surpasses the Mercedes-Benz E-Class wagon (68.9 cubic feet).
-The V70 also compares favorably with larger, heavier SUVs such as the Mercedes ML350 (72.4 cubic feet) and BMW X5 (59.7).
+This compares favorably with the cargo space in the Mercedes M-Class (72.4 cubic feet) and BMW X5 (59.7) SUVs.

 There's a bit of storage under the load floor, though the locking bin there is no more than six inches deep.
 The cargo floor has aluminum rails with movable anchorage points for securing loads.
 The anchors can be tucked down into the rails when they're not used, to keep the floor perfectly smooth, and there are more anchorage points in the side panels.
 There are also a host of load-related accessories, such as hooks, nets and space dividers.

-One disadvantage of the V70 compared to a taller SUV is its lower ceiling; potentially, an SUV could accommodate taller items.
-Our experience, however, is that that extra height is rarely needed.
 In short, the V70 excels as a cargo hauler.
-The V70 also features a lower liftover height than most, so it's easier to load heavy objects.
-One of our favorite features is a sliding floor that locks into the rails and pulls out beyond the bumper for easier loading.
+The V70 has a lower liftover height than most, so it's easier to load heavy objects.
+While a taller SUV can accommodate taller items, we've found that extra height is rarely needed.
+One of our favorite accessories is a sliding floor that locks into the rails and pulls out beyond the bumper for easier loading.
 It will easily support 50 pounds.
 Other accessories include a cargo fence that could add safety when hauling the dog around.

 Volvo's latest six-cylinder reminds us why we like inline six-cylinder engines, or straight sixes as they're known.
 They just seem to power-up faster than the more common V6, spinning more freely and smoothly as they go.
 Volvo's 3.2-liter doesn't qualify as a screamer, but it delivers acceleration-producing torque in smooth, linear fashion and breathes well at high rpm, which means it doesn't gasp or get rough if you run it near the redline.
 From a stop or for passing at higher speeds, the V70 accelerates better than adequately, and the eager quality of its engine might make you actually want to shift the six-speed automatic manually as you go about your business.